chriskbwong/learn-more-pages/README.md

 # learn-more-pages
-The learn more pages that you get forwarded to when the user tries to find out more about my experience on the timeline
+The learn more pages that you get forwarded to when the user tries to find out more about my experience on the timeline each one is contained in its own separte folder